RasaHQ/rasa-demo/README.md

 [![Build Status](https://travis-ci.com/RasaHQ/rasa-demo.svg?branch=master)](https://travis-ci.com/RasaHQ/rasa-demo)

 ## :surfer: Introduction
-The purpose of this repo is to showcase a contextual AI assistant built with the open source Rasa Stack.
+The purpose of this repo is to showcase a contextual AI assistant built with the open source Rasa framework.

-Sara is an alpha version and lives in our docs, helping developers getting started with our open source tools.
+Sara is an alpha version and lives in our docs (temporarily she's unavailable on the docs due to maintenance), helping developers getting started with our open source tools.
 It supports the following user goals:

-- Understanding the Rasa Stack
+- Understanding the Rasa framework
-- Installing the Rasa Stack
+- Installing the Rasa framework
-- Answering some FAQs around the Rasa Stack
+- Answering some FAQs around Rasa
 - Subscribing to the Rasa newsletter
 - Requesting a call with Rasa's sales team
 - Handling basic chitchat

-You can talk to Sara [here](https://rasa.com/docs/get_started_step1/) and find planned enhancements for Sara in the [Project Board](https://github.com/RasaHQ/rasa-demo/projects/1)
+You can talk to Sara [here](https://rasa.com/docs/get_started_step1/) (temporarily unavailable) and find planned enhancements for Sara in the
+[Project Board](https://github.com/RasaHQ/rasa-demo/projects/1)

 ## 🤖 How to install and run Sara